Everything you need

 • How these uncertainties were overcome

-• Showing that the solution wasn’t already available or could be easily worked out by a professional in the field
+• Showing that the solution wasn’t already available or could be easily worked out by a competent professional in the field.

 I made a loss, Can I still process an R&D Tax Claim?

 This is another common misconception with R&D tax credits.
-People think that if the business makes a loss then there is no Corporation Tax bill – and subsequently no benefit to claiming R&D tax relief on that Corporation Tax bill.
+People think that if the business makes a loss, then there is no Corporation Tax bill – and subsequently no benefit to claiming R&D tax relief.

-But the HMRC views loss making companies differently for the purpose of R&D tax relief.
+However, HMRC view loss making companies differently for the purpose of R&D tax relief.
 They don’t apply the same rules as they would for those that make a profit –